 - 6.1 Staff are alert to the possibility of bullying and monitor for signs of bullying. - 6.2 Staff are always on duty at times when pupils are not in class and patrol the school site, particularly areas where bullying might occur. - 6.3 Bullying incidents must be treated as a safeguarding concern where there is reasonable cause to believe that a child is suffering or likely to suffer significant harm and staff must report this immediately to the Designated Safeguarding Lead (DSL) in line with the Safeguarding and Child Protection Policy. - 6.4 The seriousness of bullying cannot be over-emphasised.
 Bullying is a form of emotional abuse, especially if it causes them to feel frightened or in danger.
 Bullying is among the top concerns that parents have about their children's safety and well-being at, and on the way to and from, school.
 Bullying is also a top concern of children and young people themselves. - 6.5 Bullying makes the lives of its victims a misery: it undermines their confidence and selfesteem, and destroys their sense of security.
 Bullying impacts on its victims' attendance and attainment at school; marginalises those individuals or groups who may be particular targets for bullies, and can have a life-long negative impact on some young people's lives. - 6.6 At worst, bullying can be a factor in pupil suicide. - 6.7 Children with specific vulnerabilities such as special educational needs and disabilities are more likely to be a victim of bullying.
-All staff should take this into consideration when dealing with incidents of bullying. - 6.8 Details of DSL team, the Counsellor and external sources of support, including Childline, Toot Toot and Shout are readily accessible to pupils on posters displayed around the school.
+All staff should take this into consideration when dealing with incidents of bullying. - 6.8 Details of DSL team, the Counsellor and external sources of support, including Childline, are readily accessible to pupils on posters displayed around the school.

-- 6.9 Pupils who are being bullied may show changes in behaviour, e.g. becoming shy and nervous, withdrawn, feigning illness/genuine illness, taking unusual absences or clinging to adults. - 6.10 There may be changes in work patterns, a lack of concentration, or truancy, lateness, losing belongings, being isolated, or under achieving. - 6.11 In such cases, the HoY, in conjunction with the relevant Assistant Head, will conduct a risk assessment and then meet with the pupil's parents to discuss and agree a strategy to address these difficulties. - 6.12 As stated in Keeping Children Safe in Education 2023 (KCSIE 2023), All staff should be aware that children can abuse each other and the role they have to play in preventing it and responding where they believe a child may be at risk from it.
-If staff have any concerns regarding child-on-child abuse, they should speak to the DSL or a member of the Safeguarding Team; it should also be recorded on CPOMS.
-It is essential that all staff understand the importance of challenging inappropriate behaviours between children, listed below, that are abusive in nature: - Bullying - Teenage relationship abuse - Physical abuse - Sexual violence - Sexual harassment - Causing someone to engage in sexual activity without consent - Consensual and non-consensual sharing of nude/ semi-nude images - Upskirting - Initiation/ Hazing type violence and rituals - 6.13 At Abbot's Hill School, we are aware of the importance of: - Making clear that misogyny, sexual violence and sexual harassment is not acceptable, will never be tolerated and is not an inevitable part of growing up - Not tolerating or dismissing sexual violence, sexual harassment, homophobic language as 'banter', 'part of growing up', 'just a laugh' or 'boys being boys' - Making it clear that the non-consensual sharing of nudes via messaging or social media is unacceptable - Challenging behaviours such as grabbing bottoms, breasts, vaginas and penises.
+- 6.9 Pupils who are being bullied may show changes in behaviour, e.g. becoming shy and nervous, withdrawn, feigning illness/genuine illness, taking unusual absences or clinging to adults. - 6.10 There may be changes in work patterns, a lack of concentration, or truancy, lateness, losing belongings, being isolated, or under achieving. - 6.11 In such cases, the HoY, in conjunction with the relevant Deputy Head or Assistant Head, will conduct a risk assessment and then meet with the pupil's parents to discuss and agree a strategy to address these difficulties. - 6.12 As stated in Keeping Children Safe in Education 2022 (KCSIE 2022), bullying which results in physical or emotional harm is considered to be a safeguarding issue under the term "child on child abuse" and must be recorded on CPOMS and treated as such.
+Such behaviour may include initiation rituals or any form of sexual harassment. - 6.13 At Abbot's Hill School, we are aware of the importance of: - Making clear that misogyny, sexual violence and sexual harassment is not acceptable, will never be tolerated and is not an inevitable part of growing up - Not tolerating or dismissing sexual violence, sexual harassment, homophobic language as 'banter', 'part of growing up', 'just a laugh' or 'boys being boys' - Making it clear that the non-consensual sharing of nudes via messaging or social media is unacceptable - Challenging behaviours such as grabbing bottoms, breasts, vaginas and penises.
 Dismissing or tolerating such behaviours risks normalising them - Recognising that relationships that have a controlling element are likely to be unhealthy - Recognising that girls, pupils with SEND, LGBTQ+ pupils can be especially vulnerable